majovec/LostPets/README.md

 ## Disclaimer
 ##### This plugin is only for php7 Servers
 ##### This plugin is fully re-written by The LostTeam Programming Orginization.
-##### This plugin was origonally from WilliamTDR's Plugin "LBCore", and fully converted to standalone plugin.
+##### This plugin was originally from WilliamTDR's Plugin "LBCore", and fully converted to standalone plugin.